matuteiglesias/journal/content/Accounting/2025-07-05_Enhanced_Financial_Data_Analysis_with_Pandas.md

 ### Key Activities
 - Conducted a diagnostic overview of financial data files to assess their status and outline next steps for aggregation.
 - Developed a [[Python]] script to analyze monthly inflow and outflow from ledger files, employing [[Pandas]] for data loading, cleaning, and summarization.
-- Addressed issues with non-datetime columns in DataFrames, providing solutions for date coercion and [[error handling]].
+- Addressed issues with non-datetime columns in DataFrames, providing solutions for date coercion and error handling.
 - Resolved problems with timezone-aware datetimes by converting them to naive datetimes for consistent processing.
 - Implemented robust date handling in [[Pandas]] to manage mixed-type date columns and prevent silent failures.
 - Solved mixed timezone offsets in `posted_date` columns by converting timestamps to a uniform UTC format.